BBillot/lab2im/README.md

   - [utils](lab2im/utils.py): contains all the utility functions used in this repository.

-- scripts: example of a [script](scripts/brain_generator.py) explaining how to use the the `ImageGenerator` wrapper in order to easily generate images.
-This script uses data from the [data_example](data_example) folder.
+- [scripts](/scripts): simples scripts explaining how to easily generate images.
+Start with [simple_example](scripts/simple_example.py) which shows how to generate images in 2 lines.
+Then have a look at [brain_generator](scripts/brain_generator.py) that introduces some functionalities of `ImageGenerator`.
+Finally, [t1w_generator](scripts/t1w_generator.py) examplifies how to use impose prior distributions to the GMM in order to sample image of desired intensity distributions.

 - ext: contains modules, especially the modified version of *neuron*